Click a link below to jump to that section of the page:

 Step 2: Interview

 Qualified candidates will be invited to an in-person or Zoom interview.
-Please be prepared to discuss your application, your experience, and the courses you want to provide tutoring.
+Please be prepared to discuss your application, your experience, and the courses for which you want to provide tutoring.
 If your interview will be on Zoom, please ensure you're in a quiet, distraction-free environment.

 Step 3: Hiring Decision & On-boarding